hradec/synology-nbd-server/README.md

 All that is needed to build is to create the following files in a folder with the package name (you can copy mine from the `nbd` folder as a starting point):
   - `<pkgname>/INFO.sh` - with basic information about the package, used by the toolkit to create the info in the spk
-  - `<pkgname>/SynoBuildConf/build` - the script called by the toolkit to build the package
+  - `<pkgname>/SynoBuildConf/build` - the script called by the toolkit to build the package - make sure to setup CC and CXX env vars to the gcc and g++ compilers in the toolkit, or else it will the docker container gcc/g++! (have a look at the `nbd/SynoBuildConf/build` for an example)
   - `<pkgname>/SynoBuildConf/install` - the script called by the toolkit to prepare the built files to be packaged into the spk.
   - `<pkgname>/scripts/postinst` - the script called after installing the files in the spk inside the NAS machine, so we can copy stuff around, create config files, etc
   - `<pkgname>/scripts/postuninst` - the script called after removing the spk files from the system, so we can cleanup whatever that was done in the `postinst` script.